AaronJing/ApproxTrain/README.md

 ## Installation of Dependencies

 AMDNN requires Tensorflow, CUDA Toolkit, cuDNN, GNU C++ compiler and Python3.
-We recommend using Python 3.5-3.8 and g++ >= 5.4.0.
+We recommend using Python 3.5-3.8 and g++ 5.4.0 or higher.
-We did the development and testing on a Ubuntu 18.04.6 environment with Tensorflow 2.3.0, CUDA 10.1, CuDNN 7.6.5, g++ 8.4 and python 3.6.9.
+We did the development and testing on an Ubuntu 18.04.6 environment with Tensorflow 2.3.0, CUDA 10.1, CuDNN 7.6.5, g++ 8.4 and python 3.6.9.
 A brief guide on installing those dependency versions on an Ubuntu system are given below.
-ALternatively, If you can follow the official  TensorFlow [build guide](https://www.tensorflow.org/install/source).
+Alternatively, If you can follow the official  TensorFlow [build guide](https://www.tensorflow.org/install/source).

 ### Tensorflow 2.3

 ```
+# check Tensorflow version
+python3 -c 'import tensorflow as tf; print(tf.__version__)'

+# install tensorflow 2.3.0
 pip3 install --user Tensorflow==2.3.0
 ```

 ### g++ 8

 ```
+# Check g++ version
+g++ -v

 # install g++ version 8
-sudo apt -y install  g++8
+sudo apt -y install  g++-8

 # add g++ 8 as an alternative g++
 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-8 8